kyma-project/kyma/docs/monitoring/03-01-alertmanager.md

 ## Alertmanager configuration

+You can configure and manage Alertmanager using the following files:

+* `alertmanager.yaml` which deploys the Alertmananger Pod.
-The Alertmanager configuration is located in the `alertmanager.config.yaml`.
-For details on configuration elements, see [this](https://prometheus.io/docs/alerting/configuration/) document.
+* `alertmanager.config.yaml` which you can use to define core Alertmanager configuration and alerting channels.
+For detailson configuration elements, see [this](https://prometheus.io/docs/alerting/configuration/) document
+* `alertmanager.rules` which lists alerting rules used to monitor Alertmanager's health

-Alertmanager instances require a [Secret](../../resources/monitoring/charts/alertmanager/templates/secret.yaml) resource, whose name follows the `alertmanager-{ALERTMANAGER_NAME}` format.
+Additionally, Alertmanager instances require a [Secret](../../resources/monitoring/charts/alertmanager/templates/secret.yaml) resource.
+This resource provides an encoded  `alertmanager.yaml` file which you use to deploy the Pod.

 The Secret resource looks as follows: